Labor and Delivery

 We could, however, learn all we can about the labor and delivery process and birthing techniques.
 And that will ensure that we are prepared and empowered to tackle any demanding task that labor and delivery can throw our way.

-It is my hope that these 5 normal delivery tips are helpful and useful to you when it is time for labor.
+I hope these 5 normal delivery tips are helpful and useful to you when it is time for labor.

 Remember to enjoy the process and embrace the changes.
-After all, what truly matters is to deliver a happy and healthy baby.
+After all, delivering a happy and healthy baby truly matters.

 How far along are you in your pregnancy?
 What normal delivery tips will you be implementing from this list?